meilisearch/documentation/guides/advanced_guides/search_parameters.md

       -d filters='title:Nightshift'
 ```

-With the settings in the example above, only documents that contain the value `Nightshift` in their `title` attribute will be returned upon search.
+Only documents that contain the value `Nightshift` in their `title` attribute will be returned upon search.

 ```json
 {